tanmaygoyal258/Expense-Tracker--Lambda/README.md

-With Expense Tracker, no need to fear any sort of billings and finances anymore.
+With Expense Tracker, there is absolutely no need to fear any sort of billings and finances anymore.
         Expense tracker provides an automated way to keep track of all the expenses you ever made.
         Moreover, it also provides a visually appealing way of helping you sort through them, and keep your purchases in check.
 You can now compare your expenses over any category of expenses, or even sort them by date.